 We investigate the presence of such reallocation effects on the employment structure of treated firms in Table 1.
 Panel I.B shows that the positive employment effects are driven by an increase in the relative number of employees in open-ended contracts.
-The estimated IV coefficient for the effect of CIGS treatment on the log number (head-count) of employees in an open-ended contract is $\hat{\beta}{IV}=.43$ (.05).
-In contrast, the number of employees in fixed-term contracts is negatively impacted by CIGS treatment ($\hat{\beta}{IV}=-.37$ (.13)).
+The estimated IV coefficient for the effect of CIGS treatment on the log number (head-count) of employees in an open-ended contract is $\hat{\beta}{IV} = .43$ (.05).
+In contrast, the number of employees in fixed-term contracts is negatively impacted by CIGS treatment ($\hat{\beta}{IV} = -.37$ (.13)).
 This confirms that STW treatment interacts with the duality of the labor market and tilts the structure of employment towards open-ended contracts.

-Other Firms' Outcomes In Table 1, we provide additional results of the effects of STW treatment on various firms' outcomes.
-We decompose the total change in employment between inflows and outflows, and report in Panel I.B of Table 1 the separate effects of STW on the inflow and outflow rates.
-The results show that STW has a small, positive effect (although very imprecisely estimated) on the inflow rate.
+Other Firms' Outcomes.
+In Table 1, we provide additional results of the effects of STW treatment on various firms' outcomes.
+We decompose the total change in employment between inflows and outflows, and report in Panel I.B of Table 1 the separate effects of STW on the inflow and outflow rates.18 The results show that STW has a small, positive effect (although very imprecisely estimated) on the inflow rate.
 In fact, most of the effect is concentrated on the outflow rate: STW decreases firms' outflow rate by 34%.
 Panel I.B of Table 1 also reports the effect of STW on the probability of firm survival one year after treatment.
-The coefficient estimate is rescaled by the average survival probability in t+1.
-Results show that STW significantly increases survival probability by approximately 10%.
+The coefficient estimate is rescaled by the average survival probability in t + 1.
+Results show that STW significantly increases the probability of survival by approximately 10%.

 Panel I.C of Table 1 presents results on the effect of STW on balance-sheet and productivity outcomes.
-These results are estimated on the sample of firms that were matched to their balance-sheet data from CERVED.18 To get a better idea of the magnitude of the effects, we report the estimated IV coefficient $\hat{\beta}{IV}$ scaled by the average value of the outcome for non-eligible firms in the post-2008 period.
-Our results suggest that there is a small positive (yet not significant) effect of STW on firms' total output.
-We measure total output by firm value added, that is, total revenues plus unsold stocks minus
+These results are estimated on the sample of firms that were matched to their balance-sheet data from CERVED.19 To get a better idea of the magnitude of the effects, we report the estimated IV coefficient $\hat{\beta}{IV}$ scaled by the average value of the outcome for non-eligible firms in the post-2008 period.
+Our results suggest that